Academia Sinica

-Academia Sinica is ranked 144th in Nature Publishing Index - 2014 Global Top 200 and 18th in Reuters World's Most Innovative Research Institutions of 2019.
 The current president since 2016 is James C. Liao, an expert in metabolic engineering, systems biology and synthetic biology.

 History

-Academia Sinica, which means "Chinese Academy", was founded in 1928 in Nanking, then capital of the Republic of China, with its first meeting held in Shanghai.
-By December 1948, all fourteen institutes of the Academia Sinica had agreed to move from Nanking to Taiwan alongside other institutions of the government of the Republic of China as a result of the Chinese Civil War.
+Academia Sinica, which means "Chinese Academy", was founded in 1928 in Nanjing, then capital of the Republic of China, with its first meeting held in Shanghai.
+By December 1948, all fourteen institutes of the Academia Sinica had agreed to move from Nanjing to Taiwan alongside other institutions of the government of the Republic of China as a result of the Chinese Civil War.
 In the end, only the Academia Sinica's Institute of History and Philology was relocated to Taiwan, because the head of the Institute of Mathematics, Jiang Lifu, resigned his position in June 1949, and never traveled to Taiwan.

 Of the 81 inaugural research fellows appointed by the Academia Sinica prior to its move, nine crossed the Taiwan Strait.
 The institution was low on monetary funds, and reopened with the Institute of History and Philology in December 1954.
 In the same year, its main campus was constructed in Jiuzhuang, Nangang, Taipei.
 Due to the importance of agriculture to the economy of Taiwan, efforts were made to revive the Institute of Botany.
 The second convocation of the Academia Sinica was held in 1957.
 At the same time, the mainland part of Academia Sinica remained functioning under Communist rule and was renamed as the Chinese Academy of Sciences in the 1980s.

 In the 2000s, many of the current institutes and research centers were established, partially through reorganization of old ones.
 Academia Sinica's first PhD program, the Taiwan International Graduate Program, was inaugurated in 2006.

-Mission

-As the preeminent academic research institution in Taiwan, Academia Sinica is directly responsible to the Presidential Office, unlike other government-sponsored research institutes which are responsible to relevant Executive Yuan ministries.
-Thus AS enjoys autonomy in formulating its own research objectives.
-In addition to academic research on various subjects in the sciences and humanities, its major tasks also include providing guidelines, channels of coordination, and incentives with a view to raising academic standards in the country.